⚡ 100% Free · No Signup

 Static / Noise

-Uses combining characters that produce short horizontal strokes and dots, mimicking analog TV static or digital noise.
-The effect is more scattered and chaotic than Zalgo.
-Best for: retro/VHS aesthetics, synthwave themes, and tech-inspired branding.
+Short horizontal strokes and dots scattered through the text, like analog TV static or digital noise.
+More scattered and chaotic than Zalgo, without the vertical overflow.
+Works well for retro/VHS aesthetics, synthwave themes, and anything tech-inspired.

 Matrix / Digital